 The first step in resolving any damp and wet rot issues in your property is to conduct an inspection.
 Our damp proofing specialists at Sussex Damp Experts will only report on real damp concerns and offer helpful and cost-effective solutions.
 Our damp proofing specialists may inspect your property, conduct a damp and timber inspection, and advise you on the best course of action for repairs.
-A damp surveyor, like our professionals, must be accredited by the Property Care Association (PCA).

 When we inspect any building, regardless of its age, we typically find that rot is the source of any affected timber degradation.
 Dry Rot and wet Rot are two types of wood rot, both of which are produced by the fungal decay of the wood.